-Take a tour with photographer Barry MacKenzie as he scouts a home location, developing a shooting strategy and highlighting areas of focus before the day of the shoot.
+Take a tour with photographer Barry MacKenzie as he scouts a home location, developing a shooting strategy and highlighting areas of focus before the day of the real estate shoot.

 Master Bedroom Shoot I (15:55)

 Go on location with photographer, Barry MacKenzie, as he shoots a beautiful suburban home.
-Observe as he approaches the challenges of space constraints, mixed lighting scenarios, color contamination and a variety of reflective surfaces.
+Observe as he approaches the challenges of space constraints, mixed lighting scenarios, color contamination and a variety of reflective surfaces in this example of real estate photography.
 Begin to develop an approach to gear setup, lighting, composition, and exposure bracketing.

 Master Bedroom Shoot II (13:31)

 Change camera position and construct a new composition to accentuate detail and spatial continuity.
 Shoot with retouching and and the potential homebuyer in mind.